Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 		<ol>
 			<li>EPSG:4326 (WGS84)</li>
 		</ol>
-	<li>Use of a geographic or of various projected CRS, with meter-based x,y,z axes and with a per-node offset (from the center point of the node’s minimum bounding sphere) and using the WGS84 datum, for all vertex positions.
+	<li>Use of a geographic or of various projected CRS, with meter-based x,y,z axes and with a per-node offset (from the center point of the node's minimum bounding sphere) and using the WGS84 datum, for all vertex positions.
 Allowed EPSG codes:
 	<li>
 		<ol>
 			<li>EPSG:4326 (WGS84)</li>
 			<li>EPSG:32601 to EPSG:32660, EPSG:32701 to EPSG:32760 (UTM WGS84)</li>
-			<li>EPSG:3857 (Web Mercator WGS84) or EPSG:32662 (Plate Carrée WGS84) for large extent datasets (~12° to 360° horizontal extent)</li>
+			<li>EPSG:3857 (Web Mercator WGS84) or EPSG:32662 (Plate Carree WGS84) for large extent datasets (~12Â° to 360Â° horizontal extent)</li>
 		</ol>
 	<li>3.
 Axis Order: All positions, independent of the used geographic or projected CRS, use the Easting, Northing, Elevation (x,y,z) axis order.
 The Z axis points upwards towards the sky.
 </ol>

 <h2><a name="_6">Structure of i3s resources</a></h2>

-<p>The i3s format contains different components – node index documents (NIDs), feature
+<p>The i3s format contains different components - node index documents (NIDs), feature
 data, textures, geometry and resources shared across features of a given node.
 Feature data, textures, geometry and shared resources are all called resources and are always attached to a node.</p>